casdoor/casdoor-website/docs/integration/Haskell/Hasura.md

 ## Retrieve the JWT Token

-Since there is no client implementation, you can get your access token by making a request by the below URL:
+With no client implementation, obtain an access token by calling:

 ```url
 http://localhost:8000/login/oauth/authorize?client_id=<client ID>&response_type=code&redirect_uri=http%3A%2F%2Flocalhost%3A8080%2Flogin&scope=read&state=app-built-in<public certificate>>
 ```

-Change `client ID` to the ID you copied before and input the public certificate of Casdoor, which you can find in Casdoor's Certs page.
+Change `client ID` to the ID you copied before and input the public certificate of Casdoor, from the Casdoor **Certs** page.

 Then input the username and password you created for Hasura before.